 "Can't read?
 Maybe they can't see" by Virginia Makins

 In recent years there has been a veritable explosion in the range of instructional materials produced for classroom use: reading laboratories, spelling laboratories, study skill schemes, structured maths apparatus, science programmes, audio-visual packages, not to mention material for overhead projectors and listening posts.
 During the same time improvements have been made in the staple of teaching -the textbook.
-Today's texts are more carefully written, and cover a wider range of topics than previously.
-They are also designed to appeal more to children, and often incorporate principles intended to make them more effective instructional tools.
+Today's texts are more carefully written, and cover a wider range of… Read more

 Family day-care (child-minding in private homes) is probably the most widespread form of day-care in New Zealand and it is possibly the one which has been with us the longest.
 It is not subject to official supervision (unless more than two children are being looked after) so nobody has really known how many children were being cared for in this way, for how long during the day, under what conditions or at what financial cost.
 Nor have we known why women choose to become child-minders.